XSGD (XSGD) Price Hits $0.73 on Major Exchanges

-XSGD (XSGD) traded 0.2% lower against the U.S. dollar during the 1-day period ending at 8:00 AM Eastern on January 1st.
-One XSGD token can now be bought for $0.73 or 0.00000784 BTC on popular exchanges.
-XSGD has a market capitalization of $40.74 million and approximately $296,235.42 worth of XSGD was traded on exchanges in the last 24 hours.
-In the last seven days, XSGD has traded down 0.4% against the U.S. dollar.
+XSGD (XSGD) traded 0% lower against the US dollar during the 1 day period ending at 8:00 AM ET on January 5th.
+One XSGD token can now be purchased for $0.73 or 0.00000746 BTC on cryptocurrency exchanges.
+XSGD has a market cap of $37.11 million and $111,690.26 worth of XSGD was traded on exchanges in the last day.
+Over the last seven days, XSGD has traded down 0.7% against the US dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.